 It was situated in what is called the Iron Quadrangle in Minas Gerais.

 During the nineteenth century, there was a high flow of immigration to Itabirito, both caused by gold mining as the construction of the railroad.
+Its economy revolved around the mining, steel and commerce, with the latter two, dependant on the mineral activity invariably performed in the city.

 It once served as the major transit location for transporting gold and other minerals from the area.